faisalaljishi/transaction_API/readme.md

    To learn how to get set up, start at the [Technologies](#technologies) section.

    To learn more about using the API, navigate over to the [API Usage](#api-usage) section.

-This section also contains a link to a hosted version of the project.
-(Not yet up)
+   For a [link to a hosted version](https://django-points-api.herokuapp.com/api/) of the project to quickly test and run without local installation.

 ## Task Description